stargate/stargate-mongoose/README.md

 npm i
 ```

-Finally, modify your depdendencies connection so that your driver connects to JSON API
+Finally, modify your dependencies connection so that your driver connects to JSON API

 ```javascript
 import mongoose from 'mongoose';